Ajn0r/pet-palace-api/README.md

 Even though there might be lacking some functionality to make it smoother, the main goal of the messaging app was to let users contact each other for setting up pet sittings.
 A future feature could be to add chat functionality with Django Channels, but for the scope of this project, I feel that the most important goal is met, which is that the user can send messages and only view the messages that belong to them.

+### Pet Sitting app

+The pet-sitting app acts like a contract between the pet owner and pet sitter, that owner can connect their pets to the pet-sitting to be able to track which user has pet-sat which pets.
+The pet-sitting model is very similar to the Ad except for the pets attribute, which is a many-to-many relationship with the Pet model.
+The field is allowed to be blank in case the user does not want to attach their pets to the pet sitting.
+The user can only choose from their pets and is allowed to connect more than one pet to the pet sitting.

+The owner of the pet sitting is allowed to update and delete it, if the pet sitter wants to change something they will have to send a message to the owner and request it, and if the owner agrees they can change or delete it.

+The user can filter, order and search on the pet-sitting list view, they can filter by owner, pets, petsitter and status, order by dates to, from and created at and the status.
+The search filter takes the pet's name and location, the user can also search for words or sentences in the description.

+It would be nice to have a functionality where the pet-sitting is only created if both parties accept the pet-sitting, but that is beyond the scope of this project and my knowledge at the time, there might be some way of implementing this on the front-end side however that is for future endeavours with React.

 ## Setting up the project

 I have followed the Code Institutes template from the Django rest DRF_API walkthrough to set up the project with Django and Cloudinary.